nemequ/portable-snippets/check/README.md

 with `psnip_`.

-Additionally, unless you define `PSNIP_CHECK_FAIL_DEFINED`, a failing assertion will considered undefined behavior even when `NDEBUG` is defined.
+Additionally, unless you define `PSNIP_CHECK_FAIL_DEFINED`, a failing assertion should be considered undefined behavior when `NDEBUG` and/or `PSNIP_NDEBUG` is defined.
 This allows the compiler to perform optimizations which would not otherwise be possible.

 ## Dependencies